apache/incubator-kie-docs/README.md

   For Windows, Mac OS X, and other Linux distributions, follow the instructions in the [Maven documentation](http://maven.apache.org/).

-# File system layout of the `main-kogito` branch
+# File system layout of the `main` branch

-The files in the `main-kogito` branch of the `kie-docs` repository are organized in the following general structure:
+The files in the `main` branch of the `apache/incubator-kie-docs` repository are organized in the following general structure:

 ```
 ├── _artifacts
 ├── _images
 ├── doc-content
-    ├── kogito-docs
+    ├── apache-kie-kogito
         └── src
             └── main
                 └── asciidoc